Mkarandi/Machine-Learning-Trading-Bot/README.md

 # Machine-Learning-Trading-Bot

-In this project, we are a financial advisor in a top five firms in the world tasked with enhancing existing trading signls to improve adaptability to new data. in this regard, we will do the following:
+In this project, we are a financial advisor in one of the top five firms in the world tasked with enhancing existing trading signals to improve adaptability to new data. in this regard, we will do the following:

 * Implement an algorithmic trading strategy that uses machine learning to automate the trade decisions.